shahbaznew/AI-Webscraper/README.md

 Streamlit: For creating an interactive web application interface.

 Langchain (Llama 3.1): For enhanced natural language processing capabilities to parse and analyze the scraped content.

+Use Cases:

+Market Research: Gather insights from competitor websites by extracting product information, prices, and reviews.

+Data Collection: Automate the collection of data for academic research, news aggregation, or sentiment analysis.

+Information Retrieval: Quickly retrieve specific content from multiple sources for reporting or summarization tasks.